 As of June 30, 2022, we had \$132.4 million of cash and cash equivalents, an accumulated deficit of approximately \$572.8 million, working capital of \$94.9 million and incurred negative cash flows from operating activities of \$66.1 million for the six months ended June 30, 2022.
 To date, we have funded our operations principally through convertible preferred stock and contingently redeemable convertible common stock financings, the incurrence of debt and the Closing of the Business Combination.
 We received cash proceeds, net of transaction costs from the Closing of the Business Combination on June 16, 2022 of \$80.0 million.
-We have total outstanding indebtedness of \$66.4 million as of June 30, 2022
+We have total outstanding indebtedness of \$66.4 million as of June 30, 2022.

-On July 18, 2022, we entered into a Standby Equity Purchase Agreement (the "Equity Purchase Agreement") with YA II PN, Ltd. ("Yorkville"), whereby we have the right, but not the obligation, to sell to Yorkville up to \$100.0 million of its shares of common stock at the Company's request during the 36 months following the execution of the Equity Purchase Agreement, subject to certain conditions.
+On July 18, 2022, we entered into the Purchase Agreement, whereby we have the right, but not the obligation, to sell to the Selling Holder up to \$100.0 million of our shares of common stock at our request until July 18, 2025, subject to certain conditions.